 "My turn now!
 Hi there!
 It's me, your daddy!
 You handsome and charming father!"
 A man with messy jet black hair and two rounded eyeglasses spoke to her.
 Again, the only thing she could do was stare.

 "Merlin's bear, look at those eyes!
 They are so much like you, Lily.
 Yet she has my hair.
 Sorry for it!"

 After a long birth, she was glad nothing seemed wrong with her child.
 Yet, there was something strange.
-Lily couldn't put a finger on it.
-The more Lily watched her daughter, the more mesmerized she becomes with her.
+Lily couldn't put her finger on it.
+The more Lily watches her daughter, the more mesmerized she becomes with her.
 The baby had two deep green eyes just like her.
-But there was a golden light in her child pupils.
+But there was a golden light in her child's pupils.
 It was faint, but it was there.

 And because of it, her eyes were more fascinating than her own.

-"She is going to be incredible beautiful once she grows up," Lily whispered.
+"She is going to be incredibly beautiful once she grows up," Lily whispered.

 "It's our daughter, James."

 "Yes, it is," James said while kissing his wife.